DataDog/datadog-unix-agent/README.md

 Note how we're again logging to `dd-aix-install.log`, you may skip that by removing the `-e` switch.

 #### Removing Older Agents

+##### Deprecated

+The following instructions should only apply to early adopters who may have installed early `dev` versions of the unix agent.
+The following does **NOT** apply to agent installs that used the BFF package.
+Kept here for historic reference.

 If you had used the previous scripted installer to install a previous early-development version of the agent, the former location was `/opt/datadog/datadog-unix-agent`, you will have to remove that manually.